Skip to main content

 Every SDK package calls the same backend endpoint:

-The middleware packages wrap this into framework-native patterns — Hono c.set(), Express req.credTrust, Next.js response headers, FastAPI Depends().
+The response includes: The middleware packages wrap this into framework-native patterns — Hono c.set(), Express req.credTrust, Next.js response headers, FastAPI Depends().

 Trust Tiers